 - 1. SUPPORTS Amendment No.96 to Local Planning Scheme No.3 without modification pursuant to Part 5 Regulation 50(3)(b) of the Planning Development (Local Planning Schemes) Regulations 2015 - 2.
 FORWARDS to the Western Australian Planning Commission pursuant to Part 5 Regulation 53 of the Planning Development (Local Planning Schemes) Regulations 2015: - a) The Schedule of submission made on the Amendment (Attachment 3); and - b) All required amendment documents.

 10.2.
 Asset Services Reports

-The recommendations of reports 10.2.1 to 10.2.6 inclusive be adopted by Council en bloc.
+The recommendations of reports 10.2.1 to 10.2.6 inclusive, except withdrawn Item 10.2.3, be adopted by Council En Bloc.